 - Soft data skills are needed which some pricing teams often don’t have in the organisation process.
 They are often too technical and lose focus on why they’re organising the data in the first place.

 - Data gathering need not be a burden just because it’s too massive to tackle.
 It just needs to have the right program and trained people to sort it all out.

 - Comparative price analysis is a group effort for the pricing team.
-They must contribute to the improvement of the company and explain to them the business aims.
+They must contribute to the improvement of the company and explain the business aims to them.

-- Start teaching the employees on data analysis so the data flow is easier for the management.
+- Start teaching the employees on data analysis so the data flow is easier for management teams.

 For a comprehensive view on building a great pricing team to prevent loss in revenue,.

 Are you a business in need of help to align your pricing strategy, people and operations to deliver an immediate impact on profit?

 If so, please call (+61) 2 9000 1115.

 You can also email us at firstname.lastname@example.org if you have any further questions.

 Make your pricing world class!